hectorproko/ANSIBLE-REFACTORING-ASSIGNMENTS-IMPORTS/Project12_Steps.md

 2 directories, 3 files
 ```

-Now that I'm adding new stuff to the repo and changing the structure around I can see it copied to **ansible-config-artifact**
+As I add/move/delete files in the repo and change the structure, I can see it copied to `ansible-config-artifact`

 #### REFACTOR ANSIBLE CODE BY IMPORTING OTHER PLAYBOOKS INTO SITE.YML

-I will now move away from having all my tasks in a single playbook like I did in Project 11 with common.yml.
+I will now move away from having all my tasks in a single playbook like I did in [Project 11](https://github.com/hectorproko/ANSIBLE-AUTOMATE/blob/main/Steps_Project11.md) with `common.yml`.
 Breaking tasks up into different files is an excellent way to organize complex sets of tasks and reuse them.

-1. Within playbooks folder I will create site.yml – This file will now be considered as an entry point into the entire infrastructure configuration.
-By including other playbooks in it site.yml becomes the parent to all other playbooks that will be developed.
+1. Within playbooks folder I will create `site.yml` – This file will now be considered as an entry point into the entire infrastructure configuration.
+By including other playbooks in it, `site.yml` becomes the parent to all other playbooks that will be developed.

-2. At the root of the repository I create a folder static-assignments where I will store all other children playbooks
+2. At the root of the repository I create a folder `static-assignments` where I will store all other children playbooks

-3. I'll move **common.yml** file into the newly created static-assignments folder.
+3. I'll move `common.yml` file into the newly created `static-assignments` folder.

-4. Inside **site.yml** file I'll import **common.yml** playbook.
+4. Inside `site.yml` file I'll import `common.yml` playbook.

 ``` bash
 import_playbook: ../static-assignments/common.yml
 ```
-In addition I created another playbook **common-del.yml** which essentially is just a clone of **common.yml** with **state** set to **absent** to undo changes (uninstall wireshark)
+In addition, I created another playbook `common-del.yml` which is just a copy of `common.yml` with **state** set to **absent** to undo changes *(uninstall wireshark)*

- So far my **ansible-config-artifact** directory structure looks like this
+ So far my `ansible-config-artifact` directory structure looks like this

 ``` bash
 ubuntu@ip-172-31-94-159:~/ansible-config-artifact$ sudo tree